The Kale Shake is Awesome—So Upgrade It

 Biohackers know cooking is one of the variables that leads to better personal performance.
 It’s not just the quality of your food, it’s how it’s prepared.

-- 1 bunch of steamed dinosaur kale
+- 1 bunch steamed kale

-- 2-4 Tbs grass-fed butter
+- 2-4 tbsp grass-fed butter

-- 1-2 Tbs of Brain Octane™ or MCT Oil
+- 1-2 tbsp Bulletproof MCT Oil

-- 2 Tbs (more or less) of Unflavored Collagen Protein
+- 2 tbsp Bulletproof Unflavored Collagen Protein

-- Herbs of choice (oregano rocks!)
+- herbs of choice